HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 release notes, commit, tag the build, and create a pull request to JetBrains.
 Updating the release notes primarily means adding release notes to src/META-INF/plugin.xml, and echoing them to CHANGELOG.md.
-- A github "release" will be created on the tivo/intellij-haxe repository.
+- A github "release" will be created on the HaxeFoundation/intellij-haxe repository.
 Binary (.jar) files for all currently built Idea target versions of the plugin will be added to the release.
 - The released plugin (.jar files)  will be uploaded to the JetBrains IntelliJ IDEA plugin repository.

 ####Release environments:

-- TiVo releases will be built and tested for the following environments:
-   OS: Linux(Ubuntu14.04 and Centos6.5), OSX
-   JVM: Sun Java 1.6
-   IDEA versions: 14, 14.1, 14.1.6, and 15 (release versions  EAP will not be tracked).
-- JetBrains releases will be built and smoke tested for the following environments:
+- Haxe Foundation releases will be built and smoke tested for the following environments:
    OS: Linux(Ubuntu14.04), OSX, Windows
    JVM: Sun Java 1.6 target, using Sun Java 1.8 compilers (because the Java 1.6 and 1.7 maintenance windows have closed)
    IDEA versions: 14, 14.1, 14.1.7, 15, 2016.2 (latest release versions for each code line)
+- JetBrains releases will be copies of the Haxe Foundation releases.

 ####Who will test:

-- TiVo and Haxe Foundation members will test the TiVo release environment.
+- Interested Community members will test the HaxeFoundation release environments.
-- Interested Community members will test the JetBrains release environments.
-TiVo and Haxe Foundation members will ensure that the product can be loaded into the various environments prior to release.
+  Community members will ensure that the product can be loaded into the various environments prior to release.
+Lack of interest from the community may delay releases.

 ####Unit tests:

 - Unit tests will be run and must pass with every commit.
 We are using Travis-ci to automate this process.
 No merge will be considered or approved unless it passes unit tests cleanly.
+(Note: There are no automated Windows continuous integration builds.
+We would like to add this functionality.
+Any volunteers?)

 ####Release Timing